hepcat72/CFF/README.md

     make
     sudo make install

-Run example 3 to ensure the installation runs without error:
+Now test the installation.
+Run the following commands:

+    cd test
+    tcsh run_test.tcsh
+    cd ..

+If any of the tests failed, try running example 3 to inspect any error messages which might indicate what the problem is:

     cd samples
     tcsh run_example3.tcsh